brow/rebeccabutler.org/pod/index.md

 Pod was used by 20 thousand people per month and was featured 5+ times on the App Store.

-We raised $1M in funding and launch relationship management, teamwork, and scheduling features that are unique among calendars.
+We raised $1M in funding from [Harrison Metal](https://www.harrisonmetal.com) and launched relationship management, teamwork, and scheduling features that are unique among calendars.